greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_statistics.html.md

 The `analyzedb` command-line utility skips unchanged partitions automatically.
 It also runs concurrent sessions so it can analyze several partitions concurrently.
 It runs five sessions by default, but the number of sessions can be set from 1 to 10 with the `-p` command-line option.
 Each time `analyzedb` runs, it saves state information for append-optimized tables and partitions in the `db_analyze` directory in the coordinator data directory.
 The next time it runs, `analyzedb` compares the current state of each table with the saved state and skips analyzing a table or partition if it is unchanged.
 Heap tables are always analyzed.

 If GPORCA is enabled \(the default\), you also need to run `ANALYZE` or `ANALYZE ROOTPARTITION` on the root partitioned table \(not a leaf partition\) to refresh the root partition statistics.
 GPORCA requires statistics at the root level for partitioned tables.
-The Postgres Planner does not use these statistics.
+The Postgres-based planner does not use these statistics.

 The time to analyze a partitioned table is similar to the time to analyze a non-partitioned table with the same data.
 When all the leaf partitions have statistics, performing `ANALYZE ROOTPARTITION` to generate root partition statistics should be quick \(a few seconds depending on the number of partitions and table columns\).
 If some of the leaf partitions do not have statistics, then all the table data is sampled to generate root partition statistics.
 Sampling table data takes longer and results in lower quality root partition statistics.